AmingAndrei/violence.website/content/locations/blackspace/phlegethon.md

 The Phlegethon is non-static.
 Approximately every 168 hours (7 days), the river undergoes complete spatial relocation, disappearing from its current site within seconds.
 A new spring subsequently forms elsewhere in BLACKSPACE, at a location that appears to be entirely random.
 There is no known limitation regarding terrain, proximity to other landmarks, or frequency of reappearance in previous sites.

-During each manifestation, the river:
-- Flows continuously and without volume depletion
-- Maintains a consistent elevation and pressure
-- Resists diversion, damming, or extraction attempts beyond superficial collection

-Even massive-scale harvesting operations do not appear to affect downstream flow or total volume.
+During each manifestation, the river flows continuously and without volume depletion, maintains a consistent elevation and pressure, and resists diversion, damming, or extraction attempts beyond superficial collection Even massive-scale harvesting operations do not appear to affect downstream flow or total volume.

-Relationship to Bloodmetal

-Observational studies suggest a shared genesis mechanism between the Phlegethon and Bloodmetal.
-Bloodmetal shards often spontaneously grow along the riverbanks during the Phlegethon’s presence.
-The process of Bloodmetal crystallization appears to be catalysed by proximity to the river.
+Observational studies suggest a shared genesis mechanism between the Phlegethon and Haemocarbon.
+Haemocarbon shards often spontaneously grow along the riverbanks during the Phlegethon’s presence.
+The process of Haemocarbon crystallization appears to be catalysed by proximity to the river.